codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 The following tutorial explains how to build a very simple chat application in Android using Parse backend-as-a-service.

+>**Note:** This chat application is by no means fully-featured or production ready.
+It's merely an illustration on quickly building a fully connected application using [Parse](https://www.parse.com)

 ## 1. Parse Registration

 First, we need to [sign up for a Parse account](https://www.parse.com/#signup) unless we are already registered.